rahiel/telegram-send/README.md

 sudo pip3 install telegram-send
 ```

-Or if you want to install it for a single user:
+Or if you want to install it for a single user (recommended):
 ``` shell
 pip3 install telegram-send
 ```